cosmos/gaia/docs/resources/service-providers.md

 - `TYPE`: Type of your key, always `local`.
 - `ADDRESS`: Your address.
 Used to receive funds.
 - `PUBKEY`: Your public key.
 Useful for validators.
-- `MNEMONIC`: 24-words phrase. **Save this mnemonic somewhere safe**.
-It is used to recover your private key in case you forget the password.
-It is displayed at the end of the output.
+- `MNEMONIC`: 24-word phrase. **Save this mnemonic somewhere safe**.
+This phrase is required to recover your private key in case you forget the password.
+The mnemonic is displayed at the end of the output.

 You can see all available keys by typing: